leon-li1/Shopify-Backend-Developer-Intern-Challenge/README.md

 This route adds an item to your store inventory.

 2. GET /api/item/{sku} \
-This route retrieves a specific inventory item with the given url parameter as its sku.
+This route retrieves a specific inventory item with the given url path parameter as its sku.

 3. PUT /api/item/{sku} \
-This route modifies an existing inventory item with the given url parameter as its sku (400 error if no such item exists).
+This route modifies an existing inventory item with the given url path parameter as its sku (400 error if no such item exists).

 4. DELETE /api/item/{sku} \
-This route deletes an existing inventory item with the given url parameter as its sku (400 error if no such item exists).
+This route deletes an existing inventory item with the given url path parameter as its sku (400 error if no such item exists).

 5. GET /api/item/list \
 This route lists all inventory items.